qcuincy/early-gesture-recognition/README.md

 ### Data Collection

 1. Connect the Ultraleap controller to your computer.
+2. Launch the Ultraleap gemini hand tracking software.
-2. Open a terminal or command prompt and navigate to the directory where the `data_collect.py` script is located.
+3. Open a terminal or command prompt and navigate to the directory where the `data_collect.py` script is located.
-3. Run the script using the following command:
+4. Run the script using the following command:

    ```
    python data_collect.py
    ```

-4. The script will open a graphical interface showing the live hand tracking data.
+5. The script will open a graphical interface showing the live hand tracking data.
-5. Use the following keys to interact with the script:
+6. Use the following keys to interact with the script:
    - `q`: Exit the script.
    - `1`: Select "Swipe Right" gesture to record.
    - `2`: Select "Swipe Left" gesture to record.